William Wright Smith

-Sir William Wright Smith FRS FRSE FLS VMH LLD (2 February 1875 Lochmaben, Dumfriesshire – 15 December 1956) was a Scottish botanist and horticulturalist.
+Sir William Wright Smith (2 February 1875 Lochmaben, Dumfriesshire – 15 December 1956) was a Scottish botanist and horticulturalist.

 Life

 He was born at Parkend farm near Lochmaben in Dumfriesshire, the son of James T. Smith, a farmer.

 He was educated at Dumfries Academy and then studied at University of Edinburgh where he graduated MA around 1895.
 He then undertook postgraduate studies at the University of Toulouse.

 He rose to become from 1922 to 1956 the Queen's Botanist in Scotland, the 10th Regius Keeper of the Royal Botanic Garden Edinburgh, Regius Professor of Botany at the University of Edinburgh.

 Aberdeen University granted him an honorary doctorate (LLD).
 He was elected President of the Botanical Society of Edinburgh for 1922–25 and 1935–36.

 He was elected a Fellow of the Royal Society of Edinburgh in 1919, his proposers being Sir Isaac Bayley Balfour, James Hartley Ashworth and Donald Cameron McIntosh.
 He served as secretary to the society 1923–28, vice-president 1928–31, president 1944-49 and won the society's Makdougall-Brisbane Prize for 1940–42.

 He was knighted by King George V in 1932 and elected a fellow of the Royal Society in 1945.